ckeditor/ckeditor5-react/README.md

 The `<CKEditor>` component supports the following properties:

-* `editor` _required_ - the [Editor](https://docs.ckeditor.com/ckeditor5/latest/api/module_core_editor_editor-Editor.html) constructor to use.
+* `editor` (required) &ndash; The [`Editor`](https://docs.ckeditor.com/ckeditor5/latest/api/module_core_editor_editor-Editor.html) constructor to use.
-* `data` - an initial data for the created editor.
+* `data` &ndash; The initial data for the created editor.
 See the [`DataApi#setData()`](https://docs.ckeditor.com/ckeditor5/latest/api/module_core_editor_utils_dataapimixin-DataApi.html#function-setData) method.
-* `config` - the editor configuration.
+* `config` &ndash; The editor configuration.
 See the [Configuration](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/configuration.html) guide.
-* `onChange` - a function called when the editor's data changed.
+* `onChange` &ndash; A function called when the editor's data changed.
 See the [`model.Document#change:data`](https://docs.ckeditor.com/ckeditor5/latest/api/module_engine_model_document-Document.html#event-change:data) event.

 	The callback receives two parameters:

 	1. an [`EventInfo`](https://docs.ckeditor.com/ckeditor5/latest/api/module_utils_eventinfo-EventInfo.html) object,
 	2. an [`Editor`](https://docs.ckeditor.com/ckeditor5/latest/api/module_core_editor_editor-Editor.html) instance.
-* `onInit` - a function called when the editor was initialized.
+* `onInit` &ndash; A function called when the editor was initialized.
 It receives the initialized [`editor`](https://docs.ckeditor.com/ckeditor5/latest/api/module_core_editor_editor-Editor.html) as a parameter.

 ### Customizing the builds

-[CKEditor 5 builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/overview.htm) come ready to use, with a set of builtin plugins and a predefined configuration.
-While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the [toolbar](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/configuration.html#toolbar-setup) or [remove some plugins](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/configuration.html#removing-features) to add plugins you need to rebuild the editor.
+[CKEditor 5 builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/overview.htm) come ready to use, with a set of built-in plugins and a predefined configuration.
+While you can change the configuration easily by using the `config` property of the `<CKEditor>` component which allows you to change the [toolbar](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/configuration.html#toolbar-setup) or [remove some plugins](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/configuration.html#removing-features), in order to add plugins you need to rebuild the editor.

 There are two main ways to do that.

 * [Customize one of the existing builds](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/development/custom-builds.html).

 	This option does not require any changes in your project's configuration.
-You will create a new build, somewhere next to your project and include it like you included one of the existing builds.
+You will create a new build somewhere next to your project and include it like you included one of the existing builds.
 Therefore, it is the easiest way to add missing features.
 Read more about this method in [Installing plugins](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/installing-plugins.html).
 * [Integrate the editor from source](https://docs.ckeditor.com/ckeditor5/latest/builds/guides/integration/advanced-setup.html).

-	In this approach you will include CKEditor 5 from source – i.e. you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your app and CKEditor 5, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.
+	In this approach you will include CKEditor 5 from source &mdash; so you will choose the editor creator you want and the list of plugins, etc. It is more powerful and creates a tighter integration between your application and CKEditor 5, however, it requires adjusting your `webpack.config.js` to CKEditor 5 needs.

 	Read more about this option in [Integrating CKEditor 5 from source](#integrating-ckeditor-5-from-source).

 ### Note: Building for production

-If you use `create-react-app` or use a custom configuration for you app but still use `webpack@3` you will need to adjust the `UglifyJsPlugin` options to make CKEditor 5 compatible with this setup.
+If you use `create-react-app` or use a custom configuration for you application but still use `webpack@3`, you will need to adjust the `UglifyJsPlugin` options to make CKEditor 5 compatible with this setup.
 CKEditor 5 builds use ES6 so the default JavaScript minifier of `webpack@3` and `create-react-app` is not able to digest them.

-To do that, you need to first [eject the configuration](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from the setup created via `create-react-app` (that's, of course, assuming that you use it).
+To do that, you need to first [eject the configuration](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) from the setup created via `create-react-app` (assuming that you use it).

 ```bash
 npm run eject
 ```

-Then, you can customize `UglifyJsPlugin`'s options in the webpack configuration.
+Then, you can customize `UglifyJsPlugin` options in the webpack configuration.
 Read how to do this [here](#changes-required-in-webpackconfigprodjs).

 **Note**: The latest `webpack@4` comes with a version of `UglifyJsPlugin` which supports ES6 out of the box.
-Also, the React community works on allowing importing ES6 libs into your applications, so you will not need this step soon.
+Also, the React community works on allowing importing ES6 libraries into your applications, so this step will soon be no longer required.

-### Note: Using the Document editor build
+### Note: Using the document editor build

 If you use the [Document editor](https://docs.ckeditor.com/ckeditor5/latest/framework/guides/ui/document-editor.html), [you need to add the toolbar to the DOM manually](https://docs.ckeditor.com/ckeditor5/latest/api/module_editor-decoupled_decouplededitor-DecoupledEditor.html#static-function-create):